Doing Business in Singapore

 Singapore has in force several Free Trade Agreements (FTA).

-- Singapore's Agreements: Australia, China, Jordan, India, Japan, Korea, New Zealand, Panama, Peru,
+- Singapore's Agreements: Australia, China, Jordan, India, Japan, Korea, New Zealand, Panama, Peru, the European Free Trade Association, and the United States

 The United States-Singapore